buzzware/liquid_markdown/README.md

 )
 ```

-* To user Panoramic resolver in your mailer
+* To use Panoramic resolver in your mailer

 ```ruby
 class UserMailer < ActionMailer::Base